Hørsholm Municipality: Data-driven energy management unlocks substantial energy savings

 The artificial intelligence measures the electricity consumption on 16 different parameters every hour, which can impact the individual property’s electricity consumption.
 For instance, wind speed, wind direction, day of the week, day of the year, a particular time of the day, solar radiation, etc.

-Ten months of work yielded half a million DKK in savings.
+Ten months of work yielded substantial savings.

 Hørsholm Municipality has worked purposefully with artificial intelligence and data-driven energy management to reduce the municipality’s CO2 emissions since 2021.

 Dennis Sonne Mogensen says that sitting on your hands and doing nothing is not an option any longer.